Rumpunzel/rpg-thingy/characters/talents/influence.md

 ### Empath

 While resting, you and everyone resting with you may add **1** die when testing to mend mental conditions.
-Additionally, the number of resources required to gain a `Well Rested` boon is reduced by **1** for everyone resting with you.
+Additionally, the number of paraphernalia required to gain a `Well Rested` boon is reduced by **1** for everyone resting with you.

 ### Web of Lies